ad-44/LCOS_Calculator/README.md

 - *Operational expenditures* : expenses inherent to the storage operation in k€/MW
 - *Lifetime* : duration of the storage system exploitation
 - *Discount rate* : interest rate use to calculate the LCOS

-**Model parameters:**
-- *Year to simulate* : spot market year use to optimize the storage operation
-- *Optimization time window* : time window use to optimize the storage operation.
-If "week" is selected, the calculator will optimize the profit of the storage system over a single week, then over the next one...
-Until the end of the year.

 Calculation will be launched after clicking the "Launch calculator" button on the down left corner.
 All inputs need to be filled in by the user before starting the calculator.